geo200cn/geo200cn.github.io/central.md

 <br>

-<p class="comment", style="font-style:normal">**Question 1**: Create a histogram of  *age*?
-What does the Central Limit Theorem say about the distribution of a variable when we're trying to estimate the mean of that variable?   </p>
+<p class="comment", style="font-style:normal">**Question 1**: Create a histogram of  *age*.
+Does it look normal?
+Does it matter when you are trying to make inferences about the population mean using a sample? </p>

 <br>